 With funding from the California Office of Traffic Safety through the National Highway Traffic Safety Administration (NHTSA), the UC San Diego Training, Research and Education for Driving Safety Program (TREDS) aims to educate drivers and pedestrians about making safety the number one priority when sharing the roadways.

 A recent report from the National Highway Traffic Safety Administration estimates 20,160 people died in crashes in the first half of 2021.
 This was an 18.4 percent increase from 2020 and the largest number of projected fatalities in that time period since 2006.

 In California, there were 3,911 crash-related fatalities in 2020.
 The leading causes of these crashes were impaired driving, improper turn and speeding, all related to driver behavior and considered preventable.

 “Implementing and investing in education and intervention strategies help raise awareness around dangerous driving behaviors.
 In turn, this helps to protect and benefit everyone who shares the road,” said Linda Hill, MD, MPH, program director of TREDS and Distinguished Professor in the Herbert Wertheim School of Public Health and Human Longevity Science and UC San Diego School of Medicine.

-train-the-trainer courses are available to prepare law enforcement, clinicians and other traffic safety professionals to educate the public in the communities they serve.
+Through the program, train-the-trainer courses are available to prepare law enforcement, clinicians and other traffic safety professionals to educate the public in the communities they serve.
 The free courses address impaired driving, including prescription medications, distracted driving, pedestrian safety and refresher education for aging drivers.